 Have seasoned agents give talks and facilitate group discussions about key concepts.
 This not only educates your trainees, but since the information is coming from an existing team member, it helps create consistency in how different customer service reps think and talk about those key concepts.

-Here are some training ideas for developing your customer service team’s toolset knowledge:
+Here are some customer service training ideas for developing your customer service team’s toolset knowledge:

 1. Lean on your vendors

-Most modern customer service tools come with robust training materials, including manuals, videos, knowledge bases, webinars, and more.
+Most modern customer service tools come with robust customer service training materials, including manuals, videos, knowledge bases, webinars, and more.
 Build a curriculum around these materials, and assign it to your trainees.

 Managers or senior agents should meet regularly with trainees to test their knowledge and discuss questions.